UMASS LOWELL TOPS RENSSELAER, 7-2, AT UCONN HOCKEY CLASSIC

-Senior forward David Vallorani had a goal and two assists for the River Hawks
+Senior forward David Vallorani moves past 100 career points for River Hawks

 Senior David Vallorani (Hamilton, Ont.) scored a goal and assist to reach 100 career points as UMass Lowell hockey raced to a 7-2 victory over Rensselaer in the opening round of the Toyota UConn Holiday Classic.

 The River Hawks resumed their winning ways after an 18-day holiday break to improve to 11-5-0 on the season.
 The Engineers dropped to 3-14-0 on the year.

 UMass Lowell showed little rust from the holiday break, scoring just 43 seconds into the action.
 Two River Hawks broke into the Rensselaer zone alone and Joseph Pendenza (Wilmington, Mass.) converted on Matt Ferriera's (Brampton, Ont.) pass for his fifth goal of the season.

 As play flowed back into UMass Lowell's zone, goaltender Doug Carr (Hanover, Mass.) stood tall in net, stifling a pair of shots on a Engineers' rush near the nine minute mark.

 The River Hawks kept on the hunt, scoring again at the 11 minute mark.
 Freshman William Eiserman (West Newbury, Mass.) flung a shot from the far boards at the net, setting up classmate Stephen Buco (North Providence, R.I.) for the tip-in goal.